Ikomia-hub/dataset_yolo/README.md

 ![](https://blog.ikomia.com/wp-content/uploads/2021/02/yolo.png)

 Ikomia plugin to load Deep Learning image dataset in YOLO format.
-Such plugin converts a YOLO format dataset to the Ikomia format so that it can be connected to any Deep Learning training algorithms dedicated to object detection.
+It converts the dataset to the Ikomia format so that it can be connected to any Deep Learning training algorithms dedicated to object detection.

 ### How to use it?
 Here are the steps: